You must report for jury service unless you: (1) claim an exemption;(2)are disqualified;(3) or choose to postpone your service.

 If your Jury Card is multiple pages on plain paper and has the text of above picture please follow these instructions:

-If you were summoned for jury duty for Aransas County District Court on Monday, January 03, 2022, please arrive at the Aransas County Courthouse a few minutes before your summons time and proceed to the District Courtroom.
-Please complete the information in the juror questionnaire section of your summons, and bring it with you to court.
+If you were summoned for jury duty for Aransas County District Court on Tuesday, January 17th, 2023, please arrive at the Aransas County Courthouse a few minutes before your summons time and proceed to the District Courtroom.
+Please complete the information in the juror questionnaire and donation sections of your summons, and bring it with you to court.
 Face coverings are encouraged.
-Seating has been designated to ensure adequate social distancing for each juror, as your health and safety are priority in the court proceeding.
 Please dress appropriately (shorts or tank tops are not allowed) for the solemnity of the jury duty process.

 If your Jury Card is green and looks like the above picture please follow these instructions: